hexensemble/architecture/README.md

 First run of `architecture` will generate a `settings.json` file from where you can configure various options.
 Default session is local.

 To run a remote session change *mode* under *net_settings* from *Local* to *Remote* then run `dedicated_server`.
 Run `architecture` and it will now connect to the dedicated server.

+WASD to move the "player".
+Spin up a bunch of `architecture` instances to connect more clients.